franklinemuinde/Apple-Store-Data-Analysis-with-MySQL-and-Python-/README.md

 4. Apps in the >500 MB and 100-500 MB size buckets have higher average ratings (3.8 for both) than apps in the 0-100 MB bucket (3.3).
 5. '9+' rated apps have the highest average rating (3.8), followed by '4+' and '12+' (both 3.6), and '17+' (2.8).
 6. Apps with 5 iPad screenshots have the highest average rating (3.8), followed by 4 (3.4).

+## Recommendations
+Based on our analysis, here are some recommendations for an app developer aiming to achieve higher ratings on the Apple Store:

+1. Prioritize localization: Invest in 10–30 languages with quality translations.
+2. Write comprehensive app descriptions: Provide detailed information about your app's features, functionality, and benefits to help users understand what to expect.
+3. Focus on optimizing for a moderate set of devices: Instead of trying to support every single device, focus on optimizing your app for a key set of devices where you can ensure a smooth and high-quality user experience.
+4. Ensure high-quality visuals: Visuals are important for attracting users.
+Including a reasonable number of high-quality iPad screenshots can help users visualize the app and potentially lead to better ratings.
+5. Research low-rated genres carefully: If you're developing in genres like "Catalogs," "Finance," or "Book," pay close attention to user feedback and competitor analysis to understand the specific challenges and areas for improvement in these categories.
+6. Continuously update and improve: Regularly updating your app with bug fixes, performance enhancements, and new features based on user feedback is crucial for maintaining user satisfaction and improving ratings over time.

+By considering these factors, developers can increase their chances of creating a successful, highly rated app.

+### Related links
+Notebook on Google Colab
+Link to Dataset